DSR-RHIT/me447-visualizing-data/cm/cm111-data-misc-carpentry.md

 This approach can be error-prone: it depends on the rows of both data frames being in the same order so that the rows match by position.

-I suggest you use joins with coordinatized data.
+Instead, I suggest you use joins with coordinatized data.

 <!-- ## rbind()  -->